 The catch here is that if investors plan to place two applications under retail and shareholder quota, both applications need to be individually less than INR200,000.
 Effectively, an application above INR200,000 in the shareholder quota with an application in the retail quota will be considered multiple bids, and therefore, will be rejected.

 How is allotment done in shareholder category?

-When it comes to allotment, bid amount of up to INR200,000 (net of employee discount) only is considered in the first instance.
-In the event of under-subscription, the unsubscribed portion will be available for allotment, proportionately to all eligible employees who had bid in excess of INR200,000.
+When it comes to allotment, bid amount of up to INR200,000 (net of discount, if any) only is considered in the first instance.
+In the event of under-subscription, the unsubscribed portion will be available for allotment, proportionately to all eligible investors who had bid in excess of INR200,000.
 It is not often that shareholder category will see under-subscription in the IPOs of well-run companies.
 However, sometimes markets present such opportunities.
 One such example is HDFC Standard Life Insurance IPO where HDFC shareholders had a reservation and yet, the category was subscribed only 29%.

 As we see, shareholder quota in IPOs can be quite helpful for investors in enhancing their allotment chances.
 If applied thoughtfully, this approach can immensely aid small investors as shareholder quota doesn’t get massive subscription generally seen in the retail reservation.